MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/enable-serial-console-memory-dump-collection.md

 ---
 # Enable the Serial Console and memory dump collection

+**Applies to:** :heavy_check_mark: Windows VMs

-This article provides steps to enable the Serial Console and memory dump collection.
+This article shows how to enable the Serial Console and memory dump collection.

 ## How to enable the Serial Console and memory dump collection